 Signs That Indicate Your Poodle Puppy is Teething

 Because each puppy is individual and will grow at its own rate, not every Poodle will enter the teething stages simultaneously.
 However, some tell-tale signs can indicate your puppy is teething.
-These include:

 - Excessive chewing

 - Red, swollen, or bleeding gums

 - Unexpected black gums

 - Bad breath

 - Mouthing objects or your hands and feet more often